Skip to main content

 28. The newly created flow will start appearing in the listing.

-29. The flow run history will appear under '28-day run history' once the file is uploaded as follows.
-It displays flow start date and time, duration and status.
+29. Once a file is uploaded, the flow run history will appear under the '28-day run history' as follows.
+It displays the flow start date and time, duration and status.

 30. Click start date and time to view details regarding the running flow.